 Nausea is one of the most common side effects of Gastric Sleeve Surgery.
-It is often caused by attempting to eat too much after surgery.
-Because of the reduction of the stomach, it will be very easy to reach your stomach capacity with a very small amount of food.
+Nausea is frequently induced by eating too much after surgery.
+Because of the reduction in the stomach, it will be very easy to reach your stomach capacity with a minuscule amount of food.
 This is especially true during the first few weeks immediately following your Gastric Sleeve surgery.
 When you overeat, you will feel nauseous.
 Please note that nausea can also be caused by not chewing your food enough or by drinking while eating.

 It is important that you get into the habit of drinking between meals instead of during meals following your bariatric surgery.
-The key to avoiding nausea is to eat slowly, take smaller bites, chew your food completely and knowing that you need to stop eating immediately after you begin to feel full.
+The key to avoiding nausea is to eat slowly, take smaller bites, chew your food thoroughly, and to stop eating after you begin to feel full.

-Hair thinning or “shedding” after bariatric surgery is very common.
-It is typically caused by the hormonal changes that occur when you start losing weight so quickly.
+Hair thinning or “shedding” after bariatric surgery is very common, typically caused by the hormonal changes that occur when you start losing weight so quickly.
 Most of the time, it rarely lasts longer than six months following bariatric surgery.

-The good news is that you can count on your hair to start growing again unless you have a chronic illness or genetic reason for hair thinning.
+The good news is that your hair will typically start growing again unless you have a chronic illness or genetic reason for hair thinning.
 Relax and don’t worry!
 It is natural to lose 5-15% of your hair during the first six months following the procedure; it grows back.
 Follow the suggested dietary plan and keep up with proper vitamins and protein.

 Blood clotting and pulmonary embolism are a rare but serious issue causing shortness of breath, elevated heart rate, heart attack and even death.